Nordic EMBL Partnership

 The purpose of the Nordic EMBL Partnership for Molecular Medicine is to facilitate scientific collaboration and thereby capitalize on both intellectual and material resources within the Nordic region in order to exploit emerging technologies and to develop molecular and translational medicine.

-The agreement facilitates access to scientific infrastructure, including databases, facilities and instrumentation, as well as access to clincal materials, services and training activities provided by each of the partners.
-Each partner has adopted the EMBL model for international recruitment, staff turnover and scientific reviews and the coordination between the Nordic nodes and EMBL is overseen by a steering committee constituted by two representatives from each node.
+Each Nordic partner has adopted the EMBL model for international recruitment, staff turnover and scientific reviews.
+The coordination between the Nordic nodes and EMBL is overseen by a steering committee, constituted by two representatives from each node.